Cullompton: English Civil War to the eighteenth century

 In 1678 a local innkeeper, John Barnes was hanged after being found guilty of highway robbery.
 He had waylaid, with the help of accomplices, a coach travelling from Exeter to London and made off with about £600 but he was recognised by the guards from Exeter, where he had been a taverner.

 Another local man called Tom Austin was hanged in August 1694.
 He inherited a farm with an annual income of £80 and then married the daughter of a neighbouring farmer with a dowry of £800.
 He lived an extravagant lifestyle and spent all of his money.
 His farm, having been neglected could not provide sufficient income for him and he borrowed a lot of money from neighbours and friends.
 He then turned to highway robbery and was moderately successful for a time.
-He shot Sir Zachary Wilmott during a robbery on the road between Wellington and Taunton.
+He shot Sir Zachary Wilmott during a robbery on the road between Wellington and Taunton in Somerset.
 The proceeds from his crimes supported him for a time but in the long term he was unable to clear his debts.
 In 1694, following a row with his wife, he went to visit his uncle.
 His uncle was not at home and he killed his aunt and her five children and took around £60 from the house.
 On returning home he was asked about the bloodstains on his clothes by his wife.
 He then killed her and his two children.
 His uncle, who dropped in to visit him on his way home, knocked Austin unconscious and he was arrested and later hanged at Exeter Jail.

 The Cullompton Company of Volunteers (a voluntary body of soldiers) was first raised in 1794 and continued until 1810.
 The volunteer companies were formed following Britain's entry into the French Revolutionary Wars and continued to exist during the Napoleonic Wars.
 Cullompton was the first inland town to offer to raise a volunteer company (on 16 May 1794) and on 24 June the volunteers were accepted.
 The first commander, Captain Jarmin, was a former Marine officer.
 The company was formed into a battalion with 11 other volunteer companies called the Hayridge (later Highbridge) regiment.
 It had 1,200 men and three companies were based in Cullompton with a barracks in New Cut.
-Jarmin died in 1794 and was succeeded by Henry Skinner Esq.
-In 1801 the company became a cavalry troop and was then disbanded only to be reformed in 1805 when hostilities with France resumed.
+Jarmin died in 1794 and was succeeded by Henry Skinner.
+In 1801 the company became a cavalry troop and was then disbanded only to be reformed in 1805 when hostilities with France had resumed.
 Many Cullompton men fought in the Peninsular War and at the Battle of Waterloo.